BigMax24/BigscreenCreatorClub/README.md

 Optionally, you can attach _BoxCollider_ components to your mesh GameObjects and adjust the bounding size there.
 With that setup, however, you must make sure the Layer assigned to your mesh GameObjects are on _Ignore Raycast_.

+> [!NOTE]
-**Mesh Colliders are permitted as long as they are used sparingly and are low poly.
-For example, using Mesh Colliders for flat flooring, flat walls, dectorative objects, or duplicated theater seats are not permitted use cases.**
+> Mesh Colliders are permitted as long as they are used sparingly and are very low poly.
+For example, using Mesh Colliders for flat flooring, flat walls, dectorative objects, or duplicated theater seats are not permitted use cases.

+> [!WARNING]
+> You should aim to have your collision flush with the environment's geometry.
+Having noticeable collision offset from the ground or floor as an example would not make an acceptable environment submission.

+> [!WARNING]
+> Avoid having missing collision in areas that users can reach.
+This can be either from throwing toys or teleporting to areas via seats.

+> [!TIP]
+> You can check your collision by going to _Window_ > _Analysis_ > _Physics Debugger_ then enable _Gizmos_ and _Collision Geometry_ in the scene view.
+This will show highlights of your environment's geometry.

 ### Camera Tool Angles
 Under _Cameras_ there are three _CameraAnchor_ objects.
 These are used by the app's Camera tool's _2, 3, and 4_ angles.
 The arrows indicate where the camera will position and orient in your environment.
 You can move and rotate the camera anchors as you please.
 Avoid changing the inner _Indicator_ object though.